pyvivid/K8S-References/04_01_Networking-Basics.md

 ## Understanding Domain Names:<br>

-**www.facebook.com** is a domain name.<br>
-Domain names allow us to remember the name of a company/service easily rather than the IP address. <br>
+**www.facebook.com** is a domain name.Domain names allow us to remember the name of a company/service easily rather than the IP address. <br>
 The last portion of the domain name ".com" = Top Level Domains.
 Other TLDs include .org, .net, .edu to name a few.<br>
 facebook = Assigned Domain Name<br>
 www = Sub Domain or maps.google.com = maps is a subdomain.
 A single domain have multiple subdomains associated with it.<br>